Paid Leave - FederalPay.org

 To qualify for the 12 weeks of parental leave you must have been an employee for at least 12 months.
 Parental leave may be used for the birth of a child or after adoption.

 Employees who observe religious holidays that are not federally observed may work a temporarily modified schedule in order to have a particular day or part of the day off of work.
-The time missed must be made up and the modified schedule must be approved by a supervisor.
-Federal holidays are:
+The time missed must be made up and the modified schedule must be approved by a supervisor

 In addition to leave with pay, under certain conditions employees may receive leave without pay (LWOP).
 Acceptable reasons for leave without pay are military deployment in the U.S. Armed forces or maternity or paternity leave.
 While under LWOP status individuals are still considered employees but do not receive pay and their time on LWOP does not count towards their time-in-service.
 Time-in-service is used to determine leave benefits, retirement benefits, vesting of retirement contributions and several other employee benefits.